keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-the-oxygen-apocalypse.md

 Manganese is the [natural metal for water splitting](https://doi.org/10.1098/rstb.2007.2223) due to its versatile oxidation state and favourable redox energetics.
 Minerals like bernessite also display (far more meek) oxygen evolution.

-The asymmetric cuboid arrangment helps the OEC function as a **"Spin Diode"**.
-The cluster's four metal centers are in communication to [tightly coordinate a series of spin slips](https://doi.org/10.1103/PhysRevApplied.21.024024) which guide the generation of **triplet oxygen**.
+The asymmetric cuboid arrangement helps the OEC function as a **"spin diode"**.
+The cluster's four metal centers are in communication to [tightly coordinate a series of spin slips](https://doi.org/10.1103/PhysRevApplied.21.024024) which guide the generation of forbidden **triplet oxygen**.
+The sequential spin flips are crucial to this near-alien technology developed by the cyanos; they're what allow the OEC to overcome the---previously unbroken---<span class="germania-text">verboten</span> spin-barrier.

    </div>
 </details>